Vintage cast iron. How to identify Sidney Hollowware cast iron.

 The Sidney Logo Confusion

-There is another Sidney cast-iron logo.
-And is often confused with Sidney Hollowware.
-This logo is considered to be made under the ownership of Wagner Ware which bought out Sidney Hollowware Company in 1897.
+There is another Sidney cast iron logo, which is often confused with Sidney Hollowware.
+This logo is likely cookware from the Wagner Manufacturing Company, which bought out Sidney Hollowware Company in 1897.

-If you are looking for a real Sidney Hollowware ironware, then look for the script logo.
-But those Wagner skillets that were made in the Sidney foundry are extremely well-made too.
+If you are looking for a real Sidney Hollowware ironware, look for the script logo.
+But those Wagner skillets made in the Sidney foundry are also incredibly well-made.

 Sidney cast iron made by Wagner